-Art Basel Miami Beach is North America’s most comprehensive international contemporary art fair, with 267 galleries from 31 countries showcasing works by over 4,000 artists in 2014.
+Art Basel Miami Beach is North America’s most comprehensive international contemporary art fair, with 269 galleries from 29 countries showcasing works by more than 4,000 artists.
 Held at the Miami Beach Convention Center, Art Basel Miami Beach will draw more than 73,000 art dealers, artists, collectors and aficionados to Miami during the fair, held this year from Dec.
-3-6, 2015.
-It’s also spawned over 20 satellite fairs, as well as parties and events galore.
+1-4, 2016.
+It’s also spawned more than 20 satellite fairs, as well as parties and events galore.

 Art Basel refers to the singular fair by that name held at the Miami Beach Convention Center, but the spirit of Art Basel lives in venues big and small throughout the city who host satellite fairs and glittering events.
 The Convention Center space is only the beginning of what goes on during the whirlwind week of art and parties that’s perfectly suited for Miami.